 - Apply to use VA Education Benefits, visit VA.gov/education/how-to-apply/

 - School‘s address: Columbus State University, 4225 University Avenue Columbus, Georgia 31907

 - Training starts the first day of the CSU semester you will be attending CSU according to the CSU Academic Calendar.

-- For Active Duty Service Member and Veterans Dates you entered and separated from active duty, you can find these dates on your DD214 (items 12a and 12b).
+- For Active Duty and Veterans, you may find entry and separation dates on your DD214 (Items 12a and 12b).

 - Print and keep a copy of the final page of your application showing the confirmation number for your application.

 - While following the steps to apply, do not forget to submit your military documents, especially your DD-214.
-JSTs (Joint Service Transcripts) can be submitted electronically to the admissions office.
-To get access your JSTs, click here.
+JSTs (Joint Service Transcripts) can be submitted electronically to the Admissions office.
 Any training you had will show up on your JST and will be evaluated by CSU.

 VA prefers one of the following:

 - Complete transfer form online using VA.gov or Submit a Question at https://www.benefits.va.gov/gibill/.

 - Complete VA Form 22-1995 "Request for Change of Program or Place of Training".\

 "All military students should speak with their Educational Services Officer (ESO) or counselor with their military service prior to enrolling at Columbus State University or any institution.
 Since military funding is limited, it is important for all service members to use all their resources in making any educational decision."